andrew2020wit/foreign-reader/README.md

 ## Deference from  "Bilingua Dealer"

-This is a new version of former [Bilingua Dealer](https://github.com/andrew2020wit/bilingua-dealer)
+This is a new version of [Bilingua Dealer](https://github.com/andrew2020wit/bilingua-dealer)

 New approach to show translation (from two columns to one text).

+The translated text is within the original text (the same paragraph).

 Changed book json format.

-The translated text is within the original text (the same paragraph).
 The simpler way to create translation.

 Removed useless functionality: fragments, speech-engine,